wooyek/flask-social-blueprint/README.rst

 --------------------

-This blueprint plays nicely with `Flask-Security`_ and it’s easily overridable without forking everything, it’s plain simple OOP no that single module based provider search crap.
+This blueprint plays nicely with `Flask-Security`_ and it’s easily overridable without forking everything, it’s plain simple OOP not that `module based provider search crap`_.

 To extend it just write a provider class anywhere you want, and setup it’s client id and secret in the flask settings providing an import path